Metric compatibility and Levi-Civita Connections on Quantum Groups: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Alessandro Ardizzoni, Jyotishman Bhowmick and Rita Fioresi for fruitful discussions.
 The work of P.A. and T.W. is partially supported by INFN, CSN4, Iniziativa Specifica GSS, and by Universit\`a del Piemonte Orientale.
 P.A. is also affiliated to INdAM, GNFM (Istituto Nazionale di Alta Matematica, Gruppo Nazionale di Fisica Matematica).
+This article is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology).